 Look around, poke your head out of your study and look into the street for an answer.
 Has not the government itself started civil war by shooting down hosts of peaceful and unarmed citizens everywhere?
 Are not the armed Black Hundreds acting as "arguments" of the autocracy?
-Has not the bourgeoisie-even the bourgeoisie-recognized the need for a citizens' militia?
+Has not the bourgeoisie - even the bourgeoisie - recognized the need for a citizens' militia?
 Does not Mr. Struve himself, the ideally moderate and punctilious Mr. Struve, say (alas, he says so only to evade the issue!) that "the open nature of revolutionary action" (that's the sort of fellows we are today!) "is now one of the most important conditions for exerting an educational influence upon the masses of the people"?

 Those who have eyes to see can have no doubt as to how the question of armed insurrection must be presented by the partisans of revolution at the present time.
-Just take a look at the three ways in which this question has been presented in the organs of the free press, which are at all capable of influencing the masses.
+Just take a look at the three ways in which this question has been presented in the organs of the free press which are at all capable of influencing the masses.

 The first presentation.
-The resolution of the Third Congress of the Russian Social-Democratic Labor Party.46 It is publicly acknowledged and declared that the general democratic revolutionary movement has already led to the necessity of an armed insurrection.
-The organization of the proletariat for an insurrection has been placed on the order of the day as one of the essential, principal and indispensable tasks of the Party.
-Instructions are issued to adopt the most enetgetic measures to arm the proletariat and to ensure the possibility of directly leading the insurrection.
+The resolution of the Third Congress of the Russian Social-Democratic Labour Party.
+It is publicly acknowledged and declared that the general democratic revolutionary movement has already led to the ne-